nonfind/Sl0thdan_Search/readme.txt

 easy_install shodan

+Windows is not fun because it doesn't always create links to things.
+So, you may have to download easy_install and do everything manually.

 NOTE: to use the subnet search, you will need access to the unlocked shodan api.
 It limits you to 100 queries a month, which isn't bad at all for such a nice service.